 Like social media, engaging on online forums with decision-makers is a great way to interact with potential customers and provide them with valuable insight into different ways to resolve their pain points.

 Online forums like Reddit and Quora are great places for growing businesses to answer questions decision-makers may have about a product, service, industry, or concept.
-While a company may want to avoid coming right off the bat with salesy content marketing materials, sales and marketing teams can still respond to inquiries and give potential buyers insight into different solutions to their problems.
+While Reddit has rules specifically against posting selling services in many cases, it still gives your business a chance to respond to inquiries and give potential buyers insight into different solutions to their problems.

 When responding to questions, the person responding to the forum must give the reader some insight into what makes them a reliable source for information because this can help provide value to the business and show that they’re experts in the subject matter.